lmcinnes/umap/doc/aligned_umap_basic_usage.rst

 .. code:: python3

     anim.save("aligned_umap_pendigits_anim.gif", writer="pillow")
     plt.close(anim._fig)

-And finally, we can read in our rendered GIF, and display it in the notebook.
+Finally, we can read in our rendered GIF and display it in the notebook.

 .. code:: python3